firebears-2014/sandbox0/banana_bread.md

 Preheat oven to 350 degrees

 Bake until the internal temperature goes to 210 degrees.
-Usually between 50 to 90 minutes.
+(Usually between 50 to 90 minutes)

-Eat Plain
+Eat with frog juices and crunchy lizard skin